imrafaelmerino/imrafaelmerino/README.md

 I couldn't resist naming the most essential function in this library as lambda 😎

 I had been working with Vertx for a long time.
 I always had the feeling that I could do it better 🤷‍♂️.
 Asynchronous programming is hard.
-It's even harder if you have to deal with the callback hell to do your business logic.
+It's even harder if you have to deal with the callback hell 🔥 to do your business logic.
 Imperative programming doesn't help here.

-On the other hand, I started learning Erlang and watching videos of [Joe Armstrong](https://en.wikipedia.org/wiki/Joe_Armstrong_(programmer)).
+On the other hand, I started learning **Erlang** and watching videos of [Joe Armstrong](https://en.wikipedia.org/wiki/Joe_Armstrong_(programmer)).
 I read his [book](https://www.amazon.com/-/es/gp/product/B00I9GR4TW/ref=dbs_a_def_rwt_hsch_vapi_tkin_p1_i0) 📖  and [thesis](https://erlang.org/download/armstrong_thesis_2003.pdf).
 I really understood the actor model and how powerful it is.
 I fell in love with failures 🤪.
 It's critical to know that every system will fail, and you'd better be prepared.
 Erlang uses persistent data structures, and so does **vertx-effect**